APANO - Centering Culture and Community

 “We work with local business owners and residents to address their needs.
 Our goal is to build up the neighborhood as they want to see it,” said Yee.
 “Ultimately, we want to help develop the area while maintaining a sense of ethnic diversity and belonging.”

 To support their expansive goals, APANO continues to add staff and programming.
 “Beneficial State Bank has been a major part of our growth,” Yee continued.
 “They’ve given us the financial wherewithal to keep growing as our programs and community needs evolve.”
-To learn more about APANO’s work, visit their website.
-You can also sign up to get involved with member-led committees, campaigns, and organizing groups, or donate to APANO.
+Learn more about APANO’s work, sign up to get involved with member-led committees, campaigns, and organizing groups, or donate to APANO.

 Featured image photo by Roshani Thakore